 Why does science influence consumers?

 When people are provided with information, they want the facts, thorough explanations, and reasoning behind it.
-Without a foundation for the knowledge, followers are less likely to believe you.
-If you, as a business, bring in top science influencers—leaders in their specific industry—to present data surrounding any given product, they’ll receive it more confidently.
+Without a foundation for the knowledge, followers are less likely to believe the information presented..
+If a business brings in top science influencers—leaders in their specific industry—to present data surrounding any given product, they’ll receive it more confidently.